Mizumono (Hannibal): Plot

 Lecter (Mads Mikkelsen) writes a letter to Crawford (Laurence Fishburne), inviting him for dinner.
 Crawford notifies Graham (Hugh Dancy) about this, stating his plans when meeting with Lecter.
 He sees both Crawford and Lecter asking if they can count on him, and he says yes to both.

 Lecter visits Bella (Gina Torres), whose cancer has worsened and is dying.
 She forgives Lecter for saving her, although she asks him to save Crawford after she dies.
 Graham meets with Freddie Lounds (Lara Jean Chorostecki), asking her to respect Abigail Hobbs' memory and not publish anything regarding her, allowing her to write about him and Lecter as he is not sure if he will survive this time.
 He then visits Lecter at his office to help destroy records of patients, planning to flee.
 During this, Lecter recognizes a smell from Graham's clothes, belonging to Lounds.
 Graham then has a final meal with Lecter, after previously talking with Bloom (Caroline Dhavernas), who now knows that Lecter is the Chesapeake Ripper.

 Prurnell (Cynthia Nixon) confronts Crawford about his intentions, as well as covering for Graham during Randall Tier's mutilation.
 She cancels the operation and forces him to take a work absence, handing over his badge and gun.
-She informs Bloom that they will freeze his passport and get a search warrant.
-Bloom protests as Lecter had no incriminating evidence, but she shows him pictures of Tier's display, affirming that Crawford and Graham will be taken into custody for their actions.
+She informs Bloom that they will freeze Lecter's passport and get a search warrant.
+Bloom protests as Lecter had no incriminating evidence, but she shows him pictures of Tier's display, affirming that Crawford and Graham will be taken into custody for their alleged entrapment of Lecter and for Graham's mutilation of Tier's corpse.
 Bloom informs Graham about his incoming warrant just as FBI agents begin to appear at Graham's house.
-Graham escapes through his back door and in order to earn his trust, calls Lecter to warn him that "they know".
+Graham escapes through his back door and, in order to earn his trust, calls Lecter to warn him that "they know".

 Crawford visits Lecter's house and they start a brutal fight.
-Lecter stabs Crawford in the neck, who locks himself in his pantry.
-As Jack bleeds out, he calls Bella.
+Lecter stabs Crawford in the neck.
+Crawford locks himself in Lecter's pantry and, as he bleeds out, he calls Bella.